Pomegranate Ginger Sorbet

 Instructions

 - Combine the sugar, water, and ginger in a small saucepan.
-Bring to a boil, reduce heat and simmer, whisking occasionally, until sugar has fully dissolved.
+Bring to a boil, reduce heat and simmer, whisking occasionally until sugar has fully dissolved.
+Transfer to a contain, cover, and allow to chill completely in the refrigerator.
+This will take at least 20 to 30 minutes, or longer.

-- Freeze the mixture in an ice-cream maker according to manufacturers directions–the sorbet is ready when it resembles the texture of a thick slushy.
+- Churn the mixture in an ice-cream maker according to manufacturer instructions.
+The sorbet is ready when it resembles the texture of a thick slushy.

-- Place sorbet in an airtight container (cover surface with plastic wrap) and freeze for an addition 4-6 hours (or overnight, ideally) to firm up.
-Garnish with fresh pomegranate arils.
+- Transfer the sorbet to an airtight container, cover the surface with plastic wrap, and freeze for an additional 4 to 6 hours or ideally overnight.
+Serve and garnish with fresh pomegranate arils.

 I made this on Sunday for dessert – it turned out great (and beautiful, too.)